omni-compiler/omni-compiler/docs/INSTALL.md

  * flex gcc gfortran gcc-c++ java-1.7.0-openjdk-devel ant openmpi-devel libxml2-devel byacc make

-## Usage of coarray functions
+## Usage of local-view operations (coarray, post/wait, lock/unlock)
  * Need to install GASNet (http://gasnet.lbl.gov) except for the K computer.
- * On the K computer, attach "--enable-fjrdma" option when executing ./configure.
+ * On the K computer, you can use local-view operations by using Fujitsu RDMA.

 ## Usage of OpenACC compiler
  * Need to install CUDA (https://developer.nvidia.com/cuda-zone).